-2.2 Inverse Compton Scattering
+2.5.1 Inverse Compton Scattering

 Inverse Compton scattering is a compact, alternative way to produce radiation with brightness comparable to third generation light sources.
-The radiation characteristics are very similar to those of spontaneous undulator radiation with the difference that the laser wavelength is much shorter than a typical undulator period and thus much higher photon energies can be achieved.
+The radiation characteristics are very similar to those of spontaneous undulator radiation, except that the laser wavelength is much shorter than a typical undulator period and thus much higher photon energies can be achieved.
 In addition, the incident angle between the laser pulse and electron beam provides a degree of freedom to define the radiation wavelength.
-Several inverse Compton scattering experiments have been carried out, but most of them with moderate beam energies of a few tens to hundreds of MeV.
+Several inverse Compton scattering experiments have been carried out elsewhere, but most of them were limited by moderate beam energies of a few tens to hundreds of MeV.
 The inverse Compton scattering facility at Spring8 has reached the highest photon energy of up to 2.4 GeV with an 8 GeV electron beam and operates as a user facility to complement their standard third generation light sources, which are based on insertion devices.

 The SABER facility allows for a significant increase in the photon energy up to 18 GeV.
 Because the energy is comparable to the energy of the electron beam, strong quantum mechanical effects and a significant blow-up of the energy spread can be expected.
 This determines also the achievable bandwidth of the radiation, while other effects such as the non-linear component in the scattering process, divergence in the driving laser beam, and the Fourier limitation of the laser pulse length become negligible.
 Still, with an estimated efficiency of one photon per five electrons, the linewidth of the resultant on-axis radiation should be sufficiently small for experiments that require quasimonochromatic photons.
-The increase of the photon energy demands strong shielding for personnel protection.
-Those requirements might define the total area needed rather than the interaction region, which consists of the focusing elements and some electron laser beam position monitors to set up the collisions.
-Another challenge will be the acceptance for the spent electron beam.
+These experiments will require a large acceptance for the spent electron beam, just as the plasma wakefield experiments require.
 With photon energies up to 18 GeV, the induced energy spread is large and therefore requires a beam dump with a high energy acceptance.

 The inverse Compton scattering layout would allow three scattering angles: head-on collisions (180°), 45°, and 10°.
 This layout would cover a photon energy range from 200 MeV to 18 GeV, using an electron beam energy of 10 to 30 GeV.
 A higher beam energy and smaller scattering angle are preferable for even lower photon energies, because the photon divergence is proportional to the inverse of the electron beam energy, and a higher beam energy would therefore increase the brightness of the source.
-Electron and laser beam sizes of 10 μ m would provide a high yield of photons.
+Electron and laser beam sizes of 10 $\mu$ m would provide a high yield of photons.
 The driver laser must provide an energy of about one J per pulse.
-The pulse length can be long (~ 1 psec), because a very short pulse (< 100 fsec) or high intensity would reduce the brightness of the photon beam.
+The pulse length can be long ( $\sim 1$ psec), because a very short pulse (< 100 fsec) or high intensity would reduce the brightness of the photon beam.

 The research program would be initiated by the acquisition and installation of the drive laser and the detector, and the initial experiment would be devoted to characterizing the photon beam, including measurements of the total energy, spectrum, and brightness.
-The experimental setup for succeeding experiments will depend on experimental details and could range from a single component detector to a full 4π detector with tracking chambers and calorimeters.
+The experimental setup for succeeding experiments will depend on experimental details and could range from a single component detector to a full $4\pi$ detector with tracking chambers and calorimeters.